bradleyeckert/chad/doc/ASICs.md

 Free tools from eFabless work with the Sky130 process.
 There are RAM generators for OpenRAM and DFFRAM, whose densities are roughly 75 and 25 Kb/mm<sup>2</sup> respectively.
-The seemingly low density could have something to do with Sky130 having only 5 metal layers.
-More metal layers would put the wiring for the RAM cells on top of the cells.
+Normally, single port SRAM density at 130nm is 200 to 300 Kb/mm<sup>2</sup>.
-Said 56 Kb would be 0.75 mm<sup>2</sup>
+Said 56 Kb of OpenRAM would be 0.75 mm<sup>2</sup>.
-of OpenRAM.
-A [test RAM](https://github.com/ShonTaware/SRAM_SKY130) had an access time of less than 2.5ns using Google SkyWater SKY130 PDKs and OpenRAM memory complier.
+That chip area using normal industry tools would give the desired 112 Kb.

-SRAM dominates the design, so 0.75 mm<sup>2</sup> of RAM should allow an ASIC in a 48-pin package.
+SRAM dominates the design, so 0.75 mm<sup>2</sup> of RAM should allow an ASIC in a 48-pin package at minimum die size.

-The preferred 112 Kb of SRAM would need more area, and let's add some margin and say the design needs 2.5 mm<sup>2</sup>.
-A pad ring with 60 I/Os (15 on a side) and 4 power pads would fit in a 64-pin package, have an active area of 2.8 mm<sup>2</sup>, and have dicing lanes on a 2.37mm pitch.
-About 5K dice at $3K per 8" wafer is a die cost of $0.60.

 ## Packages

-A rule of thumb for IC packaging is a penny a pin, which means packaging dominates chip cost up to about 64 pins.
+An old VLSI guy once told me the rule of thumb for IC packaging is a penny a pin.
+If an 8" wafer costs $3K, packaging dominates chip cost up to about 64 pins.
 A 64-pin package such as 64-LFQFP (10x10) or 64-QFN (9x9) seems like a good
 target package for an ASIC.
+Depending on the I/O pad ring area, the usable logic area would be between 2 and 3 mm<sup>2</sup>.

 A staggered pad ring would make sense with higher pin counts than 100.
 Such a dual pad ring would add 1.2mm to a core width of 1.8mm for a $1.00 die